For graduates pursuing a legal career outside of BigLaw, the government offers myriad job opportunities on the federal, state and local levels.

-While salaries for government attorneys are admittedly lower than those working at private firms – indeed, an entry-level attorney working for the federal government can expect a starting salary of around $50,000, only about a third of what BigLaw first-year associates make – there are nevertheless many benefits to choosing a government position.
+While salaries for government attorneys are admittedly lower than those working at private firms – indeed, an entry-level attorney working for the federal government can expect a starting salary of around $100,000, less than half of what BigLaw first-year associates make – there are nevertheless many benefits to choosing a government position.
 These include:

 Geographical flexibility – Aspiring government attorneys face fewer geographical limitations than their BigLaw counterparts, who are typically restricted to major cities: state and local governments hire attorneys across all cities in the USA, and the federal government employs around 85% of its workforce outside of Washington, DC.

 Loan repayment assistance – “A major concern of graduates in this economy is finding a position that allows them to manage their debt and still live comfortably,” a careers adviser at Cardozo School of Law tells us.
 Fortunately, a number of federal agencies offer student loan repayment schemes to assist recent graduates with their debt, and many law schools have similar financial assistance programs for aspiring public interest lawyers.

 Early responsibility – “One great part of working for the government is that you get substantive work from day one,” a recent law graduate working for the Department of Labor reflected.
 Indeed, attorneys in both the federal and state/local government tend to manage their own caseloads from the start of their career rather than answering to a strict hierarchical chain.